ejade42/ggDNAvis/README.md

 going too high obviously increases filesize).
 The default value of 100 is often a happy medium.

+For all `visualise_` functions, the `render_device` argument can be used to control the rendering method.
+It is fed directly to `ggsave(device = )`, so the `ggsave` documentation fully explains its use.
+The default `ragg::agg_png` works well and ensures consistent graphics (though not font) rendering across platforms/operating systems, so you should not need to change it.

 ``` r
 ## Create image
 visualise_single_sequence(sone_2019_f1_1_expanded_ggt_added,